Editions

 have the Richie image server deliver any size image (up to the maximum

-) to your users.
+size given by height and width) to your users.
 This means that you

 do not need to download and scale image on your server for serving on